pretix/pretix/doc/admin/scaling.rst

 Scaling reasons
 ---------------

-The two main reasons for scaling up a pretix installation beyond a single server:
+There are two main reasons for scaling up a pretix installation beyond a single server:

 * **Availability:** Distributing pretix over multiple servers can allow you to survive failure of one or more single machines, leading to a higher uptime and reliability of your system.